Updated: Jun 20

 What, really "Spirits"?

 We started to spiritually value this threefold set of values because we simply didn't have them and we need them like we need water to live.
-Although it is my wish to go into a deep analysis of these three values I will simply share that something is wrong with the way they are distributed among the three realms of society.
+Although it is my wish to go into a deep analysis of these three values I will simply share that something is wrong with the way the three values of freedom, equality, and fraternity are distributed among the three realms of society.

 Let's investigate together...

 Actually nowadays Freedom is rooted in Economics.
 Capitalism is the highest expression of that.
-We even use the word Freedom in capital markets, the "Free market" that unbalances peoples lives and take countries into poverty and debt.
+We even use the word Freedom in capital markets – the "Free market" that makes people's lives unbalanced and take countries into poverty and debt.

 What about Fraternity?
 First of all, when I talk about fraternity I am not talking about secret societies but about universal love for all that exists under the Sun.
 The Human ability to look to Life with mutual respect and curiosity.
 The misunderstanding of this word took man to the creation of groups with a vested interest, groups that are protected through the creation of Law and the State of Rights that do nothing but privilege the rich.
 This started more than 3000 years ago with the creation of the first cities.
 A total sense of Freedom seems to be the value that runs corporations.

 And Equality?
 With globalization, we are now able to travel to almost all the cities in the world and drink coffee at Starbucks or eat a burger at Mac.
 Equality seems to be a Cultural thing, right?
 Governments impose a mandatory curriculum at school, fashion makes people feel ugly and therefore Zara's founder is one of the richest men on the planet.
 There are so many more examples of this going on.